On the Theory of Bulk Viscosity of Cold Plasmas and Thermodynamics of Alkali-Noble Gas Cocktails: Saha equation and plasma thermodynamics. Cold plasmas approximation

 For brevity, in equilibrium overline $\overline{r}_{i,a}$ in all those formulae have been omitted.
-In low frequency dynamics we can consider the time dependence $r_{i,a}(t)$ and temperature $T(t)$, and as a consequence: time dependent internal energy $\varepsilon(t)$ and enthalpy $w(t)$ per unit mass.
+In low frequency dynamics we can consider time dependent $r_{i,a}(t)$ and temperature $T(t)$, and as a consequence: time dependent internal energy $\varepsilon(t)$ and enthalpy $w(t)$ per unit mass.